irrdnet/irrd/docs/users/queries/event-stream.rst

 ---------
 Password hashes from `mntner` objects are removed in all output.

-When a server is in :doc:`RPKI-aware mode </admins/rpki>` or has the :doc:`scopefilter </admins/scopefilter>` enabled, IRR objects that are out of scope or RPKI invalid are omitted in the initial retrieval.
-Objects that become RPKI invalid or out of scope are included in the WebSocket stream as a deletion, with the ``origin`` indicating this reason.
+:doc:`Suppressed objects </admins/object-suppression>` are omitted
+in the initial retrieval.
+Objects that change suppression status are included in the WebSocket stream as an add/delete, with the ``origin`` indicating this reason.